New Brunswick Startup Improves Public Safety with Artificial Intelligence

 At ONB, [Business Development Executive] Emily McGill has been great.
 She’s volunteered time to help with pitch decks and offer advice on business plans; that’s in addition to ONB’s export development assistance.
 In our case, ONB is helping EhEye’s growth by making our travel plans affordable.
 For example, I’m off to Winnipeg later this month to arrange a pilot project.
 I have more trips planned this year and ONB is making it happen.
 Being able to attend events and visit export markets is such a crucial part of our growth strategy.

 Next up is our friends at Enterprise Saint John; they were the first people I met with that left me thinking “I can do this!”

 The Pond-Deshpande Centre provided the financing that helped get our prototype finished.

 Vennture Garage set us up with an address and office essentials, and offer monthly community meetings, which is where I encountered ONB’s Rivers Corbett, a regular speaker.

 Cox & Palmer helped us incorporate and register trademarks.
-Having their expertise available gave us time to focus on growth.
+Leveraging their expertise gave us time to focus on growth.

 Finally, Dan Doiron, a business professor at the University of New Brunswick, has been a great mentor.
 Our latest chat involved market sizing, what it looks like, the right terminology, etc. That’s important when you get in front of investors; they can smell when you don’t know what you’re doing.